 Launching your book can be the most nerve-wracking part of the entire self-publishing experience.
 Publishing the book through vendors like Amazon KDP and Apple Books is actually fairly simple.
 However, a successful launch is more than just getting your book to go live.
 Below, you’ll learn some of the most basic steps required in successfully launching your book.

-Although self-publishing is largely dominated by Amazon Kindle Direct Publishing (KDP), it’s worth noting that there are multiple other distribution channels that you can directly publish through.
+Self-publishing is largely dominated by Amazon Kindle Direct Publishing (KDP) - accounting for roughly 80% of the online book market.
+However, it’s worth noting that there are multiple other distribution channels that you can directly publish through.
+All are free to self publish through.

 The main benefit of publishing on these other channels is that you avoid putting all your eggs in the Amazon basket.
 However, the main drawback is that you will need to do your own marketing on those channels.